-Leptospirosis is a zoonotic disease that affects a wide range of domestic and wild animals worldwide.
-The disease is caused by infection with the pathogenic bacterium, Leptospira
+Leptospirosis is a zoonotic disease that affects many domestic and wild animals worldwide.
+The disease is caused by infection with Leptospira

 in the Southern United States.
 Investigations in the U.S. implicated leptospirosis in 3% of abortions in mares.
 Sporadic cases of leptospirosis have occurred in horses in Australia.
 The disease is not nationally notifiable.

-The incubation period is 2–20 days.
+The incubation period for leptospirosis is 2–20 days.
 Abortion or stillbirth usually occurs in pregnant mares from 6 months of gestation to term.

 Most leptospiral infections in horses are subclinical.
 However, when disease does develop, the most common clinical signs include recurrent uveitis, fever, jaundice, stillbirth and abortions in mares (mainly in the last trimester), and hemoglobinuria.
 3.3% of abortions in mares in the United States, and 2.2% in mares in Hungary are caused by leptospiral infections.
 35% of abortions in mares in Northern Ireland are caused by leptospiral infections.